 As a small child, I always envied the Suzuki kids who started playing violin since, like, teething.
 I adored violin early on but am grateful to my parents for not putting me in Suzuki method training like those poor kids.
 For as long as I can remember, my mom would always play Isaac Stern's classic interpretation of Vivaldi's Four Seasons in the car, and it had a profound effect on me.
 Then, when I finally was allowed to play violin, I loved learning that it was created to mimic the human voice.

 In general, I don't trust people who have use of their available limbs but refuse to dance.

-Most of my fondest memories involve 1) road trips related to hamburger taste-testing or finding out where the sidewalk ends on a given road, 2) people I've long lost touch with, or 3) being by the sea.
+Most of my fondest memories involve 1) road trips related to hamburger taste-testing or finding out where the sidewalk ends, 2) people I've now long lost touch with, or 3) being by the sea.
 There's also the time my mom, after double arthroscopic knee surgery, owned the dance floor at my sister's wedding reception.